EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 }
 ```

-This useless function takes one boolean type argument and returns a string type value.
+This useless function takes one boolean type argument and returns a string

-Lambdas sometimes require some extra parenthasis for the syntax to be legal, where they would otherwise be optional
+type value:

 ```typescript
 const someFunc = (someBool: boolean): string => "Hello, world!"
 ```

-Note that even though this lambda takes only one argument, the parens are
-still required, to enclose the argument type annotation, and disambiguate
-from the function return type annotation.
+TypeScript requires parentheses around annotated lambda arguments.
+This applies even in
+the case of a single argument.

 ## Assertions